ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/manage-data-spillage-incidents.md

 3. On the flyout page, verify the number of items and related child documents that will be deleted, and then click **Delete**.

 At this time, when you delete items from their original location, the items are soft-deleted.
 This means that the deleted items will be retained until the deleted item recovery period for the item expires.
 This also means it's possible for users to recover these items.
-For more information about what happens when items are deleted from mailboxes and sites, see [Delete items from original locations](delete-items-from-original-locations.md).
+For more information about what happens when items are deleted from mailboxes and sites, see [Delete items from their original location](delete-items-from-original-locations.md).

 ## Step 5: Close or delete the investigation